danielbentes/uim-protocol/README.md

 ### Intents

 **Layman’s Overview**
 Imagine you’re using a virtual assistant to complete tasks for you online.
 You might ask it to find a product, check the weather, or schedule a meeting.
-Each of these tasks represents an “intent”—an action that you want the assistant to perform.
-In the context of the UIM protocol, an “intent” is a predefined action that an AI agent (like your virtual assistant) can execute on a web service.
+Each of these tasks represents an “intent” — an action that you want the assistant to perform.
+In the context of the UIM protocol, an “intent” is a predefined action or workflow that an AI agent (like your virtual assistant) can execute on a web service.
 These intents are like shortcuts that tell the AI exactly what to do, ensuring that the task is completed correctly and efficiently.

 **Example in Everyday Life:**
 Think of intents as buttons on a remote control.
 Each button has a specific function—one for turning on the TV, another for changing the channel, and so on.
 The remote control (AI agent) uses these buttons (intents) to interact with the TV (web service) without you needing to know how the TV actually works inside.